|

 Copyright ©, Haiku Laboratories October 2006

-scheduling means achieving maximum occupancy by never rejecting a reservation
+maximum occupancy by never rejecting a reservation due to inefficient

-due to inefficient scheduling.
-In what follows, we find the minimum
+scheduling.
+In what follows, we find the minimum number of rooms

-number of rooms required to accommodate a given set of reservations, and we
+required to accommodate a given set of reservations, and we describe an

-describe an algorithm for automatically making assignments in situations
+algorithm for automatically making assignments in situations where guests

-where guests can be freely assigned to any room.
-We then consider the
+can be freely assigned to any room.
+We then consider the more

 particular rooms and we provide a second algorithm for handling this more